coyotespike/coyotespike.github.io/_posts/2016-08-27-AutomatingGitBackups.md

     # Ignore this directory
     BoringDirectory/*

+Either way, I make sure that this Git repo will ignore all folders with Git repos inside them.

 ### Setting up the Shell Script<a id="orgheadline5"></a>

 Now that we're all set up with Git, we need to write a shell script, and then